AztecProtocol/aztec-packages/docs/docs/developers/tutorials/crowdfunding/donations.md

 2. Any address can donate (in private context)

 - private transfer token from sender to contract
-- privately note amount donated (claimable via other contract)
+- transaction receipts allow private claims via another contract

 3. Only the operator can withdraw from fund